-- ★ St. James is evolving into a hub for regional crude distribution and storage and for U.S. exports - U.S. refiners will continue to require heavy sour crude to balance their slate, which will be imported either by pipeline from Canada or over the water from other sources - As production in the Permian, Bakken and Western Canada grow to exceed North American refiners' needs, those barrels will be exported
+- St. James is evolving into a hub for regional crude distribution and storage and for U.S. exports - Canada or over the water from other sources - As production in the Permian, Bakken and Western Canada grow to exceed North American refiners' needs, those barrels will be exported